 You can view all wallet transactions listed under the selected wallet.

 If you have bank feeds enabled, you’ll see the Exported status for each transaction.
-We currently send Wallet transactions early the next day for all transactions from the previous business day.
+We currently send wallet transactions early the next day for all transactions from the previous business day.

 At the top of the screen, you can view the linked Xero bank account and access the option to disconnect the bank feed if needed.